traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 All parameters are expressions, which allow you to freely use the QGIS expression engine to define each of those parameters, which includes access to all features attributes.

-The `Keep existing columns` parameter allows to include the input columns in the output.
+The `[fields to keep]` parameter allows to specify fields from the inputs to keep in the output.

 #### Differences with the API